Water

 Water plays an incredible role in the ecosystems of Yellowstone National Park and the surrounding areas.

 The water flowing through Yellowstone and the Greater Yellowstone Ecosystem (GYE) is a vital national resource.
-The headwaters of seven great rivers located here flow from the Continental Divide across the nation to the Pacific Ocean, and the gulfs of California and Mexico.
+The headwaters of seven great rivers located here flow from the Continental Divide across the nation to the Pacific Ocean, and the gulfs of California and America.
 Rain and snow in the mountains and plateaus of the Northern Rockies flow through stream and river networks to provide essential moisture to much of the American West.
 Together, Yellowstone’s streams and rivers support an abundance of fish and wildlife, provide numerous recreational opportunities, and offer a lifeline for downstream agricultural users and municipalities.

 Water also drives the complex geothermal activity in the region and fuels the largest collection of geysers on Earth.
 Precipitation and groundwater seep down into geothermal “plumbing” over days, and millennia, to be superheated by the Yellowstone Volcano and rise to the surface in the form of hot springs, geysers, mudpots, and fumaroles.